cschpc/student-cluster-competition-2024/Training/08-NAMD/exercises/README.md

+These instructions are taken from IndySCC 2022's NAMD exercise, but modified for running with NAMD 3.0 and on Mahti.
+Link to the original exercise: https://gitlab.msu.edu/vermaaslab/indysccnamd/-/blob/main/Homework.md

 # NAMD

-Instructions taken from IndySCC 2022's NAMD exercise, but modified for running with NAMD 3.0 and on Mahti.
-Link to the original exercise: https://gitlab.msu.edu/vermaaslab/indysccnamd/-/blob/main/Homework.md

 In this exercise you will be installing NAMD from its source code for Mahti.
 We will build an "SMP" enabled version, meaning that NAMD during runtime will reserve one process for communication during runtime, which in turn can be useful when scaling up your runs with NAMD.